djthorpe/go-rotel/README.md

 bash# make
 ```

-You should end up with two binaries, `rotel-service` and `rotel-client`.
+You should end up with three binaries, `rotel-ctrl`, `rotel-service` and `rotel-client`.
 These are a microservice for control of your Rotel amplifier and a client to interact with the service over the network.

 ## Running the Rotel Service